Fuel for Thought: Buying wheels from overseas and the journey (Pt. 1)

 This is where the story ends, as I have yet to opt to ship the wheels.
 In the next entry about this tryout, I’ll quote shipping times, duty tax, condition of the wheels then and now, and work to be done to get the wheels up to snuff.

 In any case, I am definitely excited to see these wheels in the near future.
-Mugen CF-48s were somewhat on my bingo card, and apart from the “swirls” hudcaps for Feriko, this is a wheel set I’ve had the interest in for a while.
+MUGEN CF-48s were somewhat on my wishlist, and apart from the “swirls” hudcaps for Feriko, this is a wheel set I have been keen on.

 ~Efini